jbclements/racket-handin-client/README.md

 1) Check certificate expiration with

-openssl x509 --text < server-cert.pem
+openssl x509 -text < server-cert.pem

 2) move directory to new collection name